Courtesy graphic / Enlarge

 - Renovation of Parks current facility

-A multi-purpose investment in Fayetteville’s Downtown/Entertainment District, the Arts Corridor will bring cultural attractions and activate the outdoor environment in a 50-acre tract downtown.
-A number of destinations and preserved green spaces along the Razorback Greenway will create this vibrant and memorable civic space.
-This transformative project will create a tourist destination to bring people and new businesses to the center of town to generate tax revenues as an ongoing economic engine for our downtown.
+The city calls this a multi-purpose investment in Fayetteville’s Downtown/Entertainment District, and says the Arts Corridor will bring cultural attractions and activate the outdoor environment in a 50-acre tract downtown.
+A number of destinations and preserved green spaces along the Razorback Greenway will create this civic space.
+Officials say the transformative project would create a tourist destination to bring people and new businesses to the center of town to generate tax revenues as an ongoing economic engine.

 Some features include: